dante-project/scratchpad/docs/tut.rst

   .org 510                ;magic bytes
   .word 0xaa55            ;magic bytes

-To compile the assembler you can run followinf commands:
+To compile the assembler you can run following commands:

 .. code-block:: bash